• Skip to primary navigation

 Diced onions in a frying pan.

-Fry the on a gentle heat and don’t let them get too brown – they should just start to turn translucent.
+Fry them on a gentle heat and don't let them get too brown - they should start to turn translucent.

 This will take about 5 minutes.